-A key to making the sign-up process as simple and seamless as possible for new members has an integrated eCommerce experience.
-This means the new member can sign up and pay at the same time.
+A key to making the sign-up process as simple and seamless as possible for new members is an integrated eCommerce experience.
+This means the new member can sign up and pay simultaneously.

-Having a centralized location that any person visiting your neighborhood can use to learn about businesses and landmarks in your community will help drive community engagement.
+Having a centralized location that anyone visiting your neighborhood can use to learn about businesses and landmarks will help drive community engagement.

-Your events page is important for helping connect your community through local events.
-These can be events that your association organizes or events that your community members are putting on.
+Your events page is essential for helping connect your community through local events.
+These can be events your association organizes or your community members are putting on.

-Most websites include social integration into their website, so this is just a reminder to make sure that you have the 3 primary key social integration points.
+Most websites include social integration, so this is a reminder to ensure you have the three critical social integration points.

-- Social share buttons on blog posts, events, and important pages.
+- Social share buttons on blog posts, events, and essential pages.